A CMMS allows you to keep track of all your assets, facilities and inventory, and comes with several other benefits.

 Risk Management Benefits

 Well-maintained assets and facilities means less workplace accidents.
 Staying on top of your firm’s maintenance requirements ensures that employee safety obligations are met.
 These obligations could be legislative regulations which means non-compliance can lead to serious sanctions.
+Set either on an industry, organisational or international level, regulations and standards are a fundamental part of best practice and responsible practice.
+Ensuring safety of workers, the effective operation of machinery or safety sign compliance is paramount to any organisation.
+With a CMMS, the audit trail becomes drastically simplified, with easy over-the-air (OTA) updates commonly integrated to many CMMS in different sectors.

 Prevent Unnecessary Downtime